 Although hardened brown sugar is a fairly common kitchen complaint, it really need not be a problem.
 There are some preventative measures you can take to keep it moist longer.

-First, consider keeping brown sugar in an airtight container.
+Instead of leaving the sugar in the bag in which you purchased it, transfer your brown sugar to an airtight container.
 This will help seal in the moisture and make it last longer.

 Another method is to store brown sugar in the freezer and let it thaw overnight or several hours before baking.
 If you decide you need some of the chilled sugar right away, you can heat it in the microwave (no paper towels or plastic wrap needed) to thaw it out quickly.

 Note: For ease of use, you can divide the brown sugar into common baking quantities such as half or one cup portions before you freeze.

 Your brown sugar will always be fresh if you make it yourself.
 Check out our easy tutorial on how to make brown sugar at home using granulated sugar and molasses.